dividedmind/statistics-done-wrong/data-analysis.rst

 a tiny effect with great certainty.
 Given that there is almost never *exactly* zero difference between groups, you can always get a statistically significant result by collecting so much data that you detect the tiniest unimportant differences.
+As Bruce Thompson wrote,

+  Statistical significance testing can involve a tautological logic in which tired researchers, having collected data on hundreds of subjects, then conduct a statistical test to evaluate whether there were a lot of subjects, which the researchers already know, because they collected the data and know they are tired.
+This tautology has created considerable damage as regards the cumulation of knowledge.\ :cite:p:`Thompson:1992`

-Statistical significance does not mean your result has any *practical* significance.
+In short, statistical significance does not mean your result has any *practical* significance.

 Similarly, statistical *in*\ significance is hard to interpret.
 I could have a perfectly good medicine, but if I test it on ten people, I'd be hard-pressed to